frankiesardo/icepick/README.md

 Icepick
 ============

-Icepick is an Android library that simplifies the `Bundle` save and restore instance state.
+Icepick is an Android library that simplifies the lifecycle of save and restore instance state.
-It uses annotation processing to generate code that does bundle manipulation and key generation, removing lots of boilerplate from your code.
+It uses annotation processing to generate code that does bundle manipulation and key generation, removing lots of boilerplate from your classes.

 ```java
 class ExampleActivity extends Activity {